By David S. Prescott, LICSW, & Kieran McCartan, Ph.D.

 Of course, the picture can become even more pernicious.
 Are there other challenges competing with the meaningful implementation of a high-quality approach?
 For example, many agencies experience severe pressure to ensure complete adherence to complicated licensing requirements or accreditation.
 At what point is the search for excellence – that burning desire to become more effective – compromised by the need to ensure timely documentation?
 Does adherence to regulations end up compromising adherence to a new model?
 Do we then expend so much effort pursuing fidelity to the model that we then forget to maintain fidelity to the actual client and his or her individual characteristics?

 These are questions too often omitted from any manual or introductory training, but they threaten treatment integrity nonetheless.
-This is why collaboration between researchers, trainers and professionals is so important in the creation of evidence-based practice that is fit for purpose in the real world (see another blog by Kieran on One of the sadder outcomes of implementation efforts, in our view, is when professionals work treatment jargon into case notes as a signal to auditors and licensors that they were using a model when in fact they really weren’t.).
+This is why collaboration between researchers, trainers and professionals is so important in the creation of evidence-based practice that is fit for purpose in the real world (see another blog by Kieran on the importance of co-creation).
+One of the sadder outcomes of implementation efforts, in our view, is when professionals work treatment jargon into case notes as a signal to auditors and licensors that they were using a model when in fact they really weren’t.

 Out hope is that by raising these questions we may better inspire dialog among professionals, researchers, and trainers as to how we might better anchor our practice in the evidence.
 All too often the enemy to successful implementation is ourselves.